spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
+ * `--container-limits-cpu`: Sets the cpu limit for the container running the spinnaker service.
+Example: 1.
+ * `--container-limits-memory`: Sets the memory limit for the container running the spinnaker service.
+Example: 1Gi.
+ * `--container-requests-cpu`: Sets the cpu request for the container running the spinnaker service.
+Example: 250m.
+ * `--container-requests-memory`: Sets the memory request for the container running the spinnaker service.
+Example: 512Mi.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--pod-limits-cpu`: Sets the cpu limit for the container running the spinnaker service, as well as any sidecar containers (e.g. the monitoring daemon).
 Example: 1.